 Image source: yumyumvideos.com

-Harvard Business Review Analytic Services in collaboration with Accenture Applied Intelligence, SAS and Intel, produced a clear-cut roadmap, which can help any company start improving customer experience with real-time analytics.
+Harvard Business Review Analytic Services, in collaboration with Accenture Applied Intelligence, SAS, and Intel, produced a clear-cut ROA that can help any company start improving customer experience with real-time analytics.
 Here’s how:

-- Having a C-Level executive increases the chances of success by 70% or more.
-They create better opportunities to improve overall customer centricity using their insights and influence.
+- Having a C-level executive increases the chances of success by 70% or more.
+Using their insights and influence, they create better opportunities to improve overall customer centricity.

-- Overcome any analysis challenge that slows down the roadmaps from becoming a business reality in larger enterprises.
-Stay focused on capturing retention, revenue, loyalty and customer outcomes.
+- Overcome any analysis challenge that slows the roadmaps from becoming a business reality in larger enterprises.
+Stay focused on capturing retention, revenue, loyalty, and customer outcomes.

-- The study mentions impressive results achieved by Telefonica Chile showing how they remained true to the original vision of enriching every customer touchpoint using valuable data.
+- The study mentions the impressive results of Telefonica Chile, showing how they remained faithful to the original vision of enriching every customer touchpoint using valuable data.
 Strong enterprises with customer-centric systems reflect on real-time customers.

-- Usability testing is a feasible technique to analyze customer behavior and buying habits, which were heavily ignored until recently.
+- Usability testing is a feasible technique to analyze customer behavior and buying habits, which were recently ignored.

 - Personalization at scale should be the focus of enterprises for an exceptionally successful customer analytics strategy.